noinarisak/okta-twilio-ivr/README.md

 ```

 1. Copy the `Forwarding` URL address because you need this to update your Twilio webhooks. (eg. `https://d03eb3d2e662.ngrok.io`)
-2. Following steps in [Configure your webhook URL](https://www.twilio.com/docs/voice/quickstart/python#configure-your-webhook-url) section has the details. :exclamation:Twilio direct url anchor may not work, just do a search for "Configure your webhook URL".
+2. The following steps to [Configure your webhook URL](https://www.twilio.com/docs/voice/quickstart/python#configure-your-webhook-url) section has the details. :exclamation:Twilio direct URL anchor may not work, just search (CTRL-F) for "Configure your webhook URL".

 ### Flask side